-- Unit 1: Theories of International Trade: Nature, scope and importance of International Economics - Unit 2: Theories of Absolute Advantage, Comparative Advantage and Opportunity Costs.
-Heckscher- Ohlin Theory.
+Theories of International Trade: Nature, scope and importance of International Economics Theories of Absolute Advantage, Comparative Advantage and Opportunity Costs.
+Heckscher-Ohlin Theory.
 Factor Price Equalisation.
+Gains from trade, their measurement and distribution.

+Terms of trade, secular-deterioration hypothesis.

-Gains from trade, their measurement and distribution. - Unit 3: Commercial Policy: The theory of tariffs, Optimum and effective rate of tariff, interrelationship between trade, aid and economic development. - Unit 4: The theory of economic integration among nations; forms of economic integration.
+Commercial Policy: The theory of tariffs, Optimum and effective rate of tariff, inter-relationship between trade, aid and economic development.

+The theory of economic integration among nations; forms of economic integration.
 The theory of Customs Union.